 Acknowledging the difficulties of controlling biases that are unconscious and automatic, the good news is that implicit biases are malleable and their effect on behavior can be managed and mitigated.
 Although nearly all of us have implicit biases, we can take steps to minimize how often they are activated and how much they affect our perceptions, decisions, and actions.
-The first step is to acknowledge that we have implicit biases.
-To learn what those are, we can take the Implicit Association Test or other tests that measure implicit responses.
-Once aware, motivation to change and to manage your biases is critical.
+The first step is to acknowledge that all of us have implicit biases despite our egalitarian intentions and learn about the cognitive science and the influence of implicit biases on our judgment, decisions, and actions toward demographic groups, resulting in unequal outcomes.
+Taking the Implicit Association Test or other tests that measure implicit responses helps raise awareness.
+Once aware, motivation to change and to manage implicit biases is critical. critical.

 Researchers have developed various de-biasing interventions to counter the negative effects of implicit biases by building new mental associations.
 To reinforce these new associations, these interventions must be consistently and continuously reapplied.
 These interventions include:

-· Counter-stereotypes: Develop new associations that counter your stereotypes.
+- Counter-stereotypes: Develop new associations that counter your stereotypes.
 Expose yourself to or think about exemplars who possess positive traits that contrast with your stereotypes.
-For example, read about blind judge Richard Bernstein who sits on the Michigan Supreme Court.
+For example, read about blind judge Richard Bernstein, Associate Justice of the Michigan Supreme Court.

-· Individuation: Consider the attributes of the individual apart from his or her group.
-For instance, when you meet someone who has a mental health condition, focus on his or her individual characteristics, traits, interests, and preferences rather than stereotypes about persons with these conditions.
+- Individuation: Consider the attributes of the individual apart from their group.
+For instance, when you meet someone who has a mental health condition, focus on their individual characteristics, traits, interests, and preferences rather than stereotypes about persons with these conditions.

-· Perspective Taking: Take the perspective of the person.
+- Perspective Taking: Take the perspective of the individual.
 Try to understand from their perspective what they encounter and what adaptive techniques they might use to function successfully.

-· Common Ground: Focus on what you have in common with the individual members of the groups you are stereotyping.
+- Common Ground: Focus on what you have in common with the individual members of the groups you are stereotyping rather than their differences.

-· Accountability: Hold yourself responsible for the negative influence that implicit biases have on your perceptions, judgments, behavior, decisions, and actions.
-Do not dismiss your accountability simply because implicit biases are triggered automatically without our conscious awareness.
+- Accountability: Hold yourself responsible for the negative influence that implicit biases have on your perceptions, judgments, behavior, decisions, and actions.
+Do not dismiss your accountability simply because implicit biases are triggered automatically without conscious awareness.